-Personalization & analytics in TMT Bookmark has been added
+Personalization & analytics in TMT has been saved

 Personalization & analytics in TMT